WRITING BETTER PROPOSALS—PROJECT-ON-A-PAGE

 - November 15, 2021

 - Posted by: Madrigal Admin

 We encourage our clients to develop their proposals or tenders around an easy to understand summary called a project-on-a-page.
-It aims to distil the narrative into a simple visual.
+We aim to distil the narrative into a simple visual.
 There are a lot of ways of creating them varying from highly technical to abstract.

-The human brain is said to process images 60,000 times faster than text (although the source of this fact appears elusive).
+The human brain processes images 60,000 times faster than text (although the source of this fact appears elusive).
 However, a recent neuroscience study found that the human brain can process images seen in as little as 13 milliseconds—just over 1/100th of a second.
-It is clear that visuals help us to understand concepts much more quickly than text.
+Visuals help us to understand concepts much more quickly than text.

 The project-on-a-page takes this one step further in attempting to summarise the whole project and narrative on to one page.
 When it is achieved it is a very powerful way to communicate your message simply and with great clarity.
 There are different approaches.